D-Robotics/hobot_chatbot/README.md

 ## Install Package

-After starting the RDK X3, connect to the robot via SSH or VNC in the terminal, copy and run the following command on the RDK system to complete the installation of the related Node.
+After starting the RDK, connect to the robot via SSH or VNC in the terminal, copy and run the following command on the RDK system to complete the installation of the related Node.

 tros foxy:
 ```bash